• Skip to main content

 • Finger stiffness

-• Extensor tendon adhesion and scarring
+• Extensor tendon adhesion

-• Reduced tendon gliding over the plate
+• Impaired tendon gliding

 Mechanism

-• Plates placed dorsally may interfere with:
+• Dorsal plates may interfere with:

 • Extensor tendon movement

-• Soft-tissue gliding
+• Soft tissue gliding

 • Extensor lag